10 Dangerous Plants You Shouldn’t Eat

 Strychnine Tree

-Most people know this tree as Quaker Button or poison nut.
-It’s an average-sized tree that’s commonly found in Southeast Asia and India.
-Inside the tree’s fruit there are highly toxic seeds filled with strychnine and brucine.
+Most people know this tree as quaker button or poison nut.
+It’s an average-sized tree commonly found in Southeast Asia and India.
+Inside the fruit are highly toxic seeds filled with strychnine and brucine.

 English Yew

-This small to medium tree is native to Southwest Asia, Northern Africa, and Europe – so basically half of the planet.
-The only part of the tree that isn’t toxic are the berries that surround the seeds.
-Birds will often eat the the berries and spread the seeds without dying.
+This small to medium tree is native to Southwest Asia, Northern Africa, and Europe (so roughly half the planet).
+The only part of the tree that isn’t toxic is the fleshy berry that surrounds the seed.
+Birds eat the berries and spread the seeds without harm, but humans aren’t so lucky.

 Water Hemlock

-Hemlock has long been known as a poisonous plant, but the water hemlock is a different variety.
-Also known as the poison parsnip, these plants are native to temperate areas of the northern hemisphere.
-They’re easy to identify due to their small green and white flowers that look like umbrellas.
+Hemlock has been known as a poisonous plant for thousands of years, but water hemlock is a different species entirely.
+Also called poison parsnip, it’s native to temperate regions of the northern hemisphere and is easy to identify by its small green and white flowers that cluster in umbrella-like shapes.

 Wolfsbane

-Wolfsbane goes by many names: leopard’s bane, devil’s helmet, or woman’s bane.
-It actually belongs to the buttercup family, but is far deadlier than the pleasant flower.
-They’re native to mountain regions in the northern hemisphere.
+Wolfsbane goes by several names: leopard’s bane, devil’s helmet, and woman’s bane among them.
+It belongs to the buttercup family, though it’s far deadlier than its more pleasant relatives.
+It’s native to mountain regions in the northern hemisphere.

-They’re full of alkaloid pseudaconitine, used in ancient Japan as a poison for hunting.
-If you’re unlucky enough to ingest the poison, you’ll feel your limbs and abdomen burn.
-If you consume too much of the poison (usually around 20ml), you’ll die within 2-6 hours.
+The plant is full of alkaloid pseudaconitine, which was used in ancient Japan as a poison for hunting.
+If ingested, it causes a burning sensation in the limbs and abdomen.
+Consuming too much (usually around 20 ml) can be fatal within two to six hours.

 Rosary Pea

-It seems like most of these poisonous plants go by many names, and the Rosary Pea is no exception.
-It’s also known as the Jumbie bead or Crab’s eye and is a plant that grows around other trees or shrubs.
-It’s most commonly found in Indonesia, but has shown up in other parts of the world as well.
+The rosary pea (also known as jumbie bead or crab’s eye) is a climbing plant that grows around other trees and shrubs.
+It’s most commonly found in Indonesia, though it has turned up in other parts of the world as well.

 Belladonna